Mercateo/rust-for-node-developers/package-manager/README.md

 We `export` a `const` with the value `'Hello world!'`.
 This is ES2015 module syntax and we write our exported variable name in `UPPER_CASES` which is a common convention for constants.
 Call `$ npm run build` to build your project.

-This is how our generated `dist/index.js` looks like:
+This is how our generated `dist/index.js` looks:

 ```js
 'use strict';